'You guys touched my soul' - Djokovic

 Djokovic, bidding to become the first man in more than 50 years to win all four tennis majors in the same year, lost 6-4 6-4 6-4 to Daniil Medvedev in Sunday's final.

-The world number one, who has never garnered the same support from the stands as his big rivals Roger Federer and Rafael Nadal, was brought to tears by the Arthur Ashe Stadium's raucous reaction midway through the third set when he broke Medvedev's serve to regain a glimmer of hope from 5-2 down.
+The world number one, who has never garnered the same support from the stands as his big rivals Roger Federer and Rafael Nadal, was brought to tears by the Arthur Ashe Stadium's raucous reaction towards the end of the third set.

+Having broken Medvedev's serve and then holding for 5-4, there was a huge roar at the changeover as the Serb regained a glimmer of hope after being 5-2 down.

 And while Djokovic failed to surpass the Grand Slam title tallies of Federer and Nadal - the trio remaining locked on 20 majors each - he said the warmth he felt made him as happy as if he had.